Deaf Smith & Johnny Ears: Plot

 The Republic of Texas has just gained its independence from Mexico.
-President Sam Houston sends Erastus "Deaf" Smith, a deaf-mute, and his partner Johnny Ears to stop General Morton's plot against the USA's annexation of Texas.
+President Sam Houston sends Erastus "Deaf" Smith, a deaf-mute, and his partner Johnny Ears to stop General Morton's plot against the annexation of Texas by the U.S.

-Their contact, a man named McDonald, and most of his family have been massacred by Morton and his men before they arrive.
-McDonald's surviving daughter, Hester, is married to Morton, and when Smith convinces her of the truth, she helps them overhear a German diplomat promise Morton a new supply of weapons.
+Their contact, a man named McDonald, and most of his family have been murdered by Morton and his men before they arrive.
+Hester, McDonald's surviving daughter, is married to Morton, and when Smith convinces her of the truth, she helps them overhear a German diplomat promise Morton a supply of weapons.

 They have a saloon fight with Morton's gang.
-Johnny recognizes a prostitute in a brothel, Suzie Q, whom he had seen bathing in a river.
+Johnny recognizes Suzie Q, a prostitute in a brothel, whom he had seen bathing in a river.
 Deaf pays so that his partner can spend a night with her.
-Johnny gets jealous of her other customers, but when she suggests they leave together using her money, he says that Deaf needs him; though he later refuses to go on with the mission because he is in love, and hits Deaf.
+Johnny gets jealous of her other customers, but when she suggests they leave together using her money, he says that Deaf needs him; however, he later refuses to continue with the mission because he is in love.

-Stealing dynamite from Morton's fort, Deaf is almost given away by the bells on a prostitute's garter, a gift he had kept in his pocket and forgotten about.
-He is then pursued into a cave by three men, killing one of them in a sneak attack by throwing his knife.
-As he comes out of the cave, he sees the corpses of the other two men, killed by Johnny.
+Stealing dynamite from Morton's fort, Deaf almost is given away by the bells on a prostitute's garter, a gift he had kept in his pocket and forgotten.
+He is pursued into a cave by three men, killing one of them in a sneak attack by throwing his knife.
+As he comes from the cave, he sees the corpses of the other two men, killed by Johnny.
 Deaf gestures in jest that Johnny still owes him a punch.

 They set a trap with explosives to blow up the German's weapons transport, but stop the explosion when they see children playing near the wagon train.
-Instead, they infiltrate Morton's fort and kill his men with explosives and the new weapon, a machine gun that Deaf can handle because he read the lips of the instructor.
+Instead, they infiltrate Morton's fort and kill his men with explosives and a machine gun that Deaf can handle because he read the lips of the instructor.
 Johnny gives his gun to Morton for a shoot out with Deaf.
 Morton is killed.

 Susie leaves with Johnny and Deaf.
 The next morning, Deaf is gone, having left Johnny his watch.
 Johnny cries out his name.